FuelLabs/sway-farm/README.md

 forc deploy --unsigned
 ```

+In your wallet, add a network with `http://127.0.0.1:4000/graphql` and switch to that network.

 The contract ID should match the `CONTRACT_ID` in `frontend/src/constants.ts`.
 If you update the contract and the contract ID changes, you must update it here and run the command below in the `frontend` folder to generate new types.

 ```shell